 At the very heart of this is integrity – a term that sits at the heart of Allica Bank’s three core values (alongside being straightforward, and collaboration).
 Whether it’s a customer, commercial finance broker, member of staff or contractor, people must have faith that what Allica says it will do, Allica does.

-Having been granted our banking licence in September 2019, acting with Integrity will be critical to building this trust.
+Having been granted our banking licence in September 2019, acting with integrity will be critical to building this trust.
 Allica Bank might not have a long track record or a brand name most people recognise.
 But it can be done.
-We’re building a bank dedicated to empowering small businesses to succeed – we just need to show people that we mean it.
+We’re building a bank dedicated to empowering small and medium-sied businesses to succeed – we just need to show people that we mean it.

 Being brought up in a military family, honesty and integrity were drilled into me from a very young age.
 I’m a big believer that you should treat people – internally and externally – as you want to be treated yourself.
 And in every business I have managed, I have done so with that ethos.